emiago/diagox/README.md

 - Optional: running in multi node for scaling and HA.

-> Project is free to use, but although used and tested in many scenaruos, it is considered still experimental.
+> Project is free to use, but although used and tested in many scenarios, it is considered still experimental.

 > If interested to use this tool, support development, get latest updates ,,source code, roadmap, you can contact me on [mail](mailto:emirfreelance91@gmail.com)